bright/bright.github.io/_posts/2015-01-11-frame-video-view.md

 VideoView is the most straightforward way to show video content in layout. <br />
 It took a few lines of code to setup and show, for example, mp4 file. <br />
-It's fine when you doesn't care about UX too much, but when you do, things are going to be annoying.
+It's fine when you don't care about UX too much, but when you do, things are going to be annoying.
 When you tested app for different cases like: change device orientation, swipe the view, lock screen or go to home screen and back to the app, you probably know what I'm talking about. <br />
 If you don't, take a look at: <br /><br />
 [VideoView Black Screen](http://stackoverflow.com/questions/9765629/android-videoview-black-screen) <br />